Univers: Comparison with Akzidenz-Grotesk, Folio, and Helvetica

 Frutiger himself has commented: "Helvetica is the jeans, and Univers the dinner jacket."
 Walter Tracy described it as better proportioned for text than Helvetica: "more original and subtle in its modelling than Helvetica and, because its character spacing was properly done, a better performer in text composition."
 Mosley has described its even design as "rather bland" and noted that Monotype's eccentric, chaotically organised Grotesque family remained popular with more "iconoclastic" printers in the 1960s.
 Stephen Coles describes Univers as "in some ways, even more spare [than Helvetica] (no beards or tails)" and Simon Loxley comments that Helvetica "escapes the chilliness of Univers...it does have some elusive quality that gives it a friendlier feel".
 Dutch font designer Martin Majoor, while praising Univers for its "almost scientific" range of weights, criticised it for its lack of originality: "basing a sans serif on another is rather cheap."
-Frutiger's later landmark sans-serif designs, Avenir and Frutiger, would take very different, more humanist and geometric approaches.
+Frutiger's later landmark sans-serif designs, Avenir and Frutiger, would take very different, more geometric and humanist approaches.